Durable, tough, and long-lasting tumbling media with no abrasive

 Traditional mass finishing requires multiple media changes to achieve the same results.

 Isotropic finishing media however achieves with one media, at time cycles that double or triple that of other media types.

-The high-density nature of Isotropic finishing media helps to reduce media consumption as well as reduce the amount of water and chemistry consumed in the process.
+The high-density nature of isotropic finishing media helps to reduce media consumption as well as reduce the amount of water and chemical consumed in the process.

 Isotropic finishing media is not right for everything.